lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

 The BLP implementation was divided into multiple sections:

-- **Biographical information**
+- **Biographical information.**
-- **Language history**
+- **Language history.**
-- **Language use**
+- **Language use.**
-- **Language competence**
+- **Language competence.**
-- **Language attitudes**
+- **Language attitudes.**

 The questionnaire included items such as:

-- age and place of birth
+- Age and place of birth.
-- current residence
+- Current residence.
-- parents’ languages
+- Parents’ languages.
-- age of acquisition for each language
+- Age of acquisition for each language.
-- years of formal education in each language
+- Years of formal education in each language.
-- self-reported speaking, reading, writing, and comprehension ability
+- Self-reported speaking, reading, writing, and comprehension ability.
-- patterns of language use with family, friends, work, and internal thought
+- Patterns of language use with family, friends, work, and internal thought.
-- identity and attitude toward the participant’s languages
+- Identity and attitude toward the participant’s languages.

 #### Design Decisions